ollie299792458/Comp-Sci-Course/README.md

 # Comp-Sci-Course
-Work in ML, SQL and Java that is part of the Cambridge University Computer Science course.
+Work in ML, SQL, Prolog, C, and Java (and more) that is part of the University Of Cambridge Computer Science course.
 (Oh, and MatLab...)